shashankmehta/shashankmehta.github.com/about/index.md

 Hi, I'm Shashank Mehta!
 I am a final year Electronics and Communication undergraduate by degree at [IIT Roorkee](http://www.iitr.ac.in) but a software engineer by practice/interest.

 I started off with PHP but now use whatever feels right like Node or Ruby.
 I have worked with SlimPHP, Toro, Express, Rails, Backbone, SASS etc. I can work on frontend but I prefer working on the backend.

-I code for food, MacBook Air, fast internet, noise cancelling headphones, a comfortable chair and desk.
+I code for food, MacBook, fast internet, noise cancelling headphones, a comfortable chair and desk.
 Pretty basic needs.
 Truly.

 I interned at [Zomato](http://zomato.com) during the summer of 2014 and at [Mango Man technologies](http://teewe.in/) in summer of 2013.

 I maintain a post on my Setup at [/setup](/setup).

 I maintain a projects list at [/projects](/projects).